 One way to determine the capacity of the fishing kayak you need is to add your weight and the weight of your gear, including tackle boxes, coolers, and rods.
 You can then choose a kayak that has a capacity higher than your total weight.
 It's essential to note that you should never exceed the maximum capacity of the kayak, as this can lead to a hazardous situation.

 Another thing to consider when determining kayak capacity is the type of water you'll be fishing in.
-For instance, if you're kayak fishing in calm lakes, a lower capacity sit-on-top fishing kayak may be sufficient.
+For instance, if you're doing kayak fishing in calm lakes, a lower capacity sit-on-top fishing kayak may be sufficient.
 However, if you're paddling in rough coastal waters, you'll need a kayak with a higher capacity to ensure stability and safety.

 Kayak Weight